gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 ### Timers

 In **main.c** there is another variable named **measureSensorTimer** of type **Timer**.
 Variables of type **Timer** declare a generalized Timer object.
-A Timer is a regular occurring event.
-For example you may want to blink an LED every second, or perhaps read data from a sensor every 5 seconds.
+A Timer is a regularly occurring event.
+For example, you may want to blink an LED every second, or perhaps read data from a sensor every 5 seconds.

 ```c
 static Timer measureSensorTimer = {